 Introductory Sessions offer us a chance to meet for the first time, discuss working together and answer any questions you may have about therapy or myself.
 We can then explore what brings you to therapy, any expectations, hopes or fears you may have, and give us the opportunity to get a sense of one another.
-Introductory Sessions can be a bit different to therapy sessions; they are more an introduction to each other and a space for client and counsellor to gather information that might be relevant from each other.
+Introductory Sessions can be a bit different to therapy sessions; they are more an introduction to each other and a space for us to gather information that might be relevant from each other.
 Therefore, the cost of these sessions are charged at 50% of my usual rate.

 How long are counselling sessions and how often do they take place?

 Counselling sessions usually last 50 minutes, on a weekly basis.
-This is the most common length and frequency of counselling, however, there is always room to discuss this at our initial session or at during your therapy.
-Some clients have requested to extend there sessions in the past and that has been perfectly ok, other clients prefer to see once every 2 weeks.
+This is the most common length and frequency of counselling, however, there is always room to discuss this at our initial session or at any point during your therapy.
+Some people have requested to extend their sessions in the past and that has been perfectly ok, other clients prefer to see me once every 2 weeks.
 I try to be as responsive to your needs as possible,